regex-grupos-de-captura

 References to Capture Groups

 One of the most useful features of capture groups is the ability to refer to them within the same expression or in subsequent operations.
-This can be done in various ways, depending on the context in which we are using the regular expression.
+This can be done in several ways, depending on the context in which we are using the regular expression.

 References in the Same Expression: Backreferences